Neem cake

 Neem cake organic manure is the by-product obtained in the process of cold pressing of neem tree fruits and kernels, and the solvent extraction process for neem oil cake.

 It is a potential source of organic manure under the Bureau of Indian Standards, Specification No. 8558.
 Neem has demonstrated considerable potential as a fertilizer.
 For this purpose, neem cake and neem leaves are especially promising.
-Puri (1999), in his book on neem, has given details about neem seed cake as manure and nitrification inhibitor.
+Puri (1999), in his book Neem : The Divine Tree Azadirachta, has given details about neem seed cake as manure and nitrification inhibitor.
 The author has described that, after processing, neem cake can be used for partial replacement of poultry and cattle feed.